johntrogan/defender-docs/defender-endpoint/linux-installer-script.md

 ms.date: 01/08/2025
 ---

-# Deploy Microsoft Defender for Endpoint on Linux manually
+# Use the installer script to deploy Microsoft Defender for Endpoint on Linux

 [!INCLUDE [Microsoft Defender XDR rebranding](../includes/microsoft-defender.md)]